nathanmarz/storm/external/storm-jdbc/README.md

 jdbc:mysql://localhost/test root password user UserPersistenceTopology
 ```

-You can execute a select query against the user table which shoule show newly inserted rows:
+You can execute a select query against the user table which should show newly inserted rows:

 ```
 select * from user;